Toward Lower Bounds for Chromatic Symmetric Functions in the Elementary Basis

-In this appendix, we apply the results of this paper to the poset from Example~\ref{ex poset} and present data for Conjecture~\ref{overcountqConj}.
 Let $P$ be the poset from Example~\ref{ex poset}, shown again in Figure~\ref{fig 5 elem poset}.
 In the language of reverse Hessenberg functions, we have $P = P_{(0, 0, 1, 1, 3)}.$ The chromatic symmetric function $X_{\inc(P)}(\mathbf{x}, q)$ is given by

-In accordance with Conjecture~\ref{overcountqConj}, for each partition $\lambda \vdash 5$, the coefficient $c_{\lambda}^P(q)$ of $e_\lambda(\bx)$ is bounded above by the set of powerful standard $P$-tableaux, as defined in Definition~\ref{def pow tabx}.
+For each partition $\lambda \vdash 5$, the coefficient $c_{\lambda}^P(q)$ of $e_\lambda(\bx)$ is bounded above by the set of powerful standard $P$-tableaux, as defined in Definition~\ref{def pow tabx}.
 Figure~\ref{fig 5 elem pow tabs} shows all powerful standard $P$-tableaux, sorted by shape and inversion number, labeled with 'Yes' or 'No' to indicate whether the $P$-tableau is a strong $P$-tableau.
 Additionally, each $P$-tableau $T$ is labeled with $q^{\inv_P(T)}$.